Financial-Times/ft-api-client/README.md

 #####Content Items
 A [content item](https://developer.ft.com/api-reference/content-items#resource) represents a single piece of FT content (e.g. an article).
 The following methods are available:
 * `getItem(id, callback)` - retrieve a single item with the given id
 * `getItems(ids, itemCallback, optionalDoneCallback)` - retrieve multiple items (with an array of ids).
 The *itemCallback* will be executed for each individual item retrieved, and the *optionalDoneCallback* will be executed at the end once all items have been retrieved.
+Pass null as *itemCallback* if you don't care about it.

 #####Content Item Notifications
 [Content item notifications](https://developer.ft.com/api-reference/notifications/) is a feed of content which has recently been modified or deleted.
 The following methods are available: